betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/V1_6_AdvancedGuide.md

 ## Assertion Placement ##

 You can use assertions in any C++ function.
-In particular, it doesn't have to be a strategy of the test fixture class.
+In particular, it doesn't have to be a schedulingStrategy of the test fixture class.
 The one constraint is that assertions that generate a fatal failure (`FAIL*` and `ASSERT_*`) can only be used in void-returning functions.
 This is a consequence of Google Test not using exceptions.
 By placing it in a non-void function